 Thesis proposal

-Patients in emergencies are not consistently well-treated for pain.
+Summary of the Problem: Patients in emergencies are not consistently well-treated for pain.

-Oligoanalgesia is the inadequate treatment of pain, and in the eemergency setting the term is usually reserved for the experience of patientswith acutely painful conditions who present for emergency care, and who do not get adequate analgesia.(1) The processes that lead to undertreatment of pain are complex.(2) It has been traditional to think that the administration of opioid analgesia may lead to complications.
+Background: Oligoanalgesia is the inadequate treatment of pain, and in the Emergency Department setting, the term is usually reserved to describe the experience of patients who present for emergency care with acutely painful conditions, and who do not get adequate analgesia.(1) The processes that lead to undertreatment of pain are complex.(2) It has been traditional to think that the administration of opioid analgesia may lead to complications.
 Sir Vincent Zachary Cope, the author of *Cope's Early Diagnosis of the Acute Abdomen*, a standard text of general surgery, said in 1929:

->There are many acute abdominal pains for which a dose of
+“There are many acute abdominal pains for which a dose of

 morphine is the correct treatment—such, for example, as